vinyulis/seed-jee/README.md

 * [Swagger][swagger]
 * [Allure][allure] with [JUnit][junit]

+You can also check out our [Spring Boot implementation](https://github.com/systelab/seed-springboot).

 ## Getting Started

 To get you started you can simply clone the `seed-jee` repository and install the dependencies: